-- 1. If possible, check the READY reprint indicator status in the instrument cluster.
-If it is on, the high-voltage system is active. - 2.
-Place the shift selector in the Park (P) position.
+1. Check the READY indicator (A) status in the instrument cluster.
+If it is on, the high voltage system is active.

-3. Push the ignition switch once to turn OFF the highvoltage system.
-Then verify whether the READY indicator is off.
+- 2. Place the shift selector in the Park (P) position. - 3.
+Push the ignition switch (B) once to turn OFF the high voltage system.
+Then verify whether the READY indicator (A) is off.

-If the READY indicator does not turn off, continue to step 4.
+If the READY indicator (A) does not turn off, continue to step 5 to open the trunk for 12-volt battery negative cable access.

-If possible, keep the Infiniti Intelligent Key at least meters (16 feet) away from the vehicle (except to open the liftgate as noted below).
+If possible, keep the Infiniti Intelligent Key at least meters (16 feet) away from the vehicle (except as noted below).